nidza07/nidza07.github.io/QC-docs/general usage.md

 #### Minimize to taskbar
 If this setting is enabled, when pressing Alt+F4 to close the Playroom, the Playroom will stay open in the background and will remain in your system tray.
 The system tray can be accessed with Insert+F11 if using Jaws, or Windows+B if using NVDA.
 If you find the Playroom icon there, you can press enter to maximize it again, or open the context menu with the applications key to close it completely.

-Note: There is a known issue causing the Playroom to still stay focused after pressing Alt+F4 with this option enabled.
+Note: With NVDA, there is a known issue causing the Playroom to still stay focused after pressing Alt+F4 with this option enabled.
 Just press Alt+tab to move away from the Playroom window, and the window should completely disappear.

 This option is disabled by default.